Can You Order Weed on Uber Eats?

 How Uber Eats Handles Cannabis in Canada

-Canada shows what could happen in the U.S. once Congress revises the Controlled Substances Act or passes a banking-and-commerce bill.
-Until then, the Canadian rollout exemplifies best practices, including retailer-led delivery, in-app age verification gates, GPS tracking, and tamper-evident packaging.
+Canada offers a glimpse of what U.S. cannabis delivery could look like if Congress updates the Controlled Substances Act or passes a banking-and-commerce bill.
+The Canadian rollout highlights key safety measures, such as deliveries handled by licensed retailers, in-app age verification, GPS tracking, and tamper-evident packaging.

 CBD, hemp, and “legal THC” confusion